shouvikbj/Android-Pie-Development-with-ML-integrations-from-Scratch/README.md

-# Android P Development with Machine Learning Integrations from Scratch
+# Android Pie Development with Machine Learning Integrations from Scratch